pytchlang/pytch-website/source/about.rst

 About Pytch
 ===========

-Pytch provides a stepping-stone in the journey from Scratch to Python.
+Pytch provides a bridge in the journey from Scratch to Python.

 Motivation
 ----------